-The ZU561 has a wider cleaning path and a larger dustbin than the older full-size Navigator models and stays light at 13.4 lbs.
+The ZU561 has a wider floor cleaning path and a larger dustbin than the older full-size Navigator models and stays light at 13.4 lbs.

-Shark’s Lift-Away mode is one of the best design decisions they’ve made.
+Shark Navigator Lift-Away mode is one of the best design decisions they’ve made.
 It’s ubiquitous across all their upright vacuums at this point.
-A Lift-Away upright vacuum is portable and versatile, and gives you the same freedom of movement as a handheld vacuum, but you keep the power and capacity of an upright vacuum cleaner.
+A Lift-Away upright vacuum is portable and versatile, and gives you the same freedom of movement as a handheld vacuum, but you keep the power and capacity of an upright vacuum.

 There are two different versions of the Lift-Away feature.

 As you can see, the main difference between the 2 different Lift-Away types is the ability to use motorized brush attachments or even the vacuum head itself with the Powered Lift-Away vacuums.

 Now, the Shark Navigator ZU561 is not a Powered Lift-Away vacuum.
 You can only use basic attachments with it.

 For cleaning upholstery that’s covered with pet hair, a motorized brush is usually preferred.
-However, the Pet Hair Removal Multi-Tool included with the ZU561 is specifically designed for removing pet hair.
+However, the Pet Hair Powerbrush included with the ZU561 is specifically designed for removing pet hair.
 It uses rubber bristles to loosen up hair from fabric, or you can turn it into a typical upholstery tool with felt pads.

-There is another attachment option, and it’s almost as good as a motorized brush attachment, but instead of being powered by a motor it uses suction from the vacuum to spin a brush.
+There is another attachment option, and it’s almost as good as a motorized brush attachment, but instead of being powered by a motor it uses suction power from the vacuum to spin a brush.
 Shark calls it a “Pet Power Brush,” but I think they should have just called it an air-driven brush to avoid confusion.